 Air leaks refer to heat escaping from your home.
 Many things can cause this but heat commonly escapes through gaps within your windows and doors.
 Draughts result from cracks which, understandably, make your home feel cold.
 To compensate for the draughts homeowners crank up the central heating or the duration they have their heating on for.
 Unfortunately this won’t make too much of a difference to the warmth of the home, but it will increase the cost of your heating bills.

 Air leaks can be costly so it is important you identify the issue as soon as possible and get them fixed.

-How to check for air leaks
+How do you check for air leaks?

 There are various ways to check for air leaks but to be completely sure we recommend a combination of the following: